Decrediton Setup Guide¶

 NOTE: If at any point the program becomes unresponsive or gets stuck on a loading screen, this can usually be fixed with a restart of the application.

 Download and Install¶

-Decrediton is released with the Binary Releases and can be found here: https://github.com/decred/decred-binaries/releases/tag/v1.0.2_decrediton.
-As of v1.0.2, Decrediton is only available for Linux and Mac and is technically an alpha release.
-There are known bugs in the software that are being worked on.
+Decrediton is released with the Binary Releases and can be found here: https://github.com/decred/decred-binaries/releases/tag/v1.0.5_decrediton.
+As of v1.0.5, Decrediton is only available for Linux and Mac.

 Double click the

 decrediton-1.0.6.dmgfile once downloaded to mount the disk image.